HotDB-Community/hotdb-documents/docs/en/latest/standard.md

 ### Add compute node cluster

-Compute node cluster is a group of compute node services with high availability relation, add compute node cluster is to add the well deployed compute node to the management platform for management, and if to deploy a set of compute node cluster, please refer to *Distributed Transactional Database HotDB Server [Install Deploy] Function Manual*.
+Compute node cluster is a group of compute node services with high availability relation, add compute node cluster is to add the well deployed compute node to the management platform for management, and if to deploy a set of compute node cluster, please refer to [Installation and Deployment](installation-and-deployment.md) document.

 Click"Cluster Deployment and Configuration"->"Add Compute Node Cluster"on compute node cluster management page, enter compute node's server IP service port, management port, username and password of management port connection, thus single compute node could be created, and after selecting master/slave node or multiple node, a group of high availability compute nodes could be added.